-- 6. To set how the camera compensates for the environmental lighting conditions, define the following Day/Night Settings: - a.
-Use the Day/Night Mode drop-down menu to set how the video image switches between day and night mode. - Automatic: When the light level is above the day/night threshold, the video image will be in color.
-When the light level goes below the day/night threshold, the camera will automatically open the IR cut filter and switch to monochrome mode. - Color: The video image will always be in color. - Monochrome: The video image will always be monochrome. - External: The camera will open the IR cut filter and switch to monochrome mode based on the digital input circuit state.
+- 4. View the following information in the Image and Display area, below the Focus buttons: - Current Exposure - · Current Gain - · Current Iris - 5.
+To set how the camera compensates for the environmental lighting conditions, define the following Day/Night Settings: - a.
+Use the Day/Night Mode drop-down menu to set how the video image switches between day and night mode.

+- Automatic: When the light level is above the day/night threshold, the video image will be in color.
+When the light level goes below the day/night threshold, the camera will automatically open the IR cut filter and switch to monochrome mode.
+If IR illuminators are enabled, they also turn on. - Color: The video image will always be in color. - Monochrome: The video image will always be monochrome. - External: The camera will open the IR cut filter and switch to monochrome mode based on the digital input circuit state.